graykevinb/graykevinb.github.io/index.md

 Before that two years on a 4-H team robotics team.
 And I absolutely loved every minute of it.

 ### My point?
 I love computer science!
-So, I am going to the Milwaukee School of Engineering to become a boss at it.
+So, I am going to the Milwaukee School of Engineering.
+I'm really excited to be honest about using the supercomputer they have.

 ### I love way more then that too!